audioxide/data/data/posts/20160224-reviews-kanye-west-the-life-of-pablo.md

   fraction: 0.6

 ---

 author: Fred

 review: >-
-   I love the good Kanye, few marbles loose Kanye<br>
+   I love the good Kanye, few marbles loose Kanye
-   I love the self-aware unhinged and in the groove Kanye<br>
-   There’s also bad Kanye, the marbles lost Kanye<br>
-   Vibes in ultralight with no real warmth Kanye<br>
-   Uncaged the cray Kanye, light walkway dreams Kanye<br>
-   Tsunami Silver Surfer in the flesh Kanye<br>
+   I love the self-aware unhinged and in the groove Kanye There’s also bad Kanye, the marbles lost Kanye Vibes in ultralight with no real warmth Kanye Uncaged the cray Kanye, light walkway dreams Kanye Tsunami Silver Surfer in the flesh Kanye
-   Bleached asshole t-shirt Kanye, might still fuck Tay Kanye<br>
-   Picasso’s scribbled shapes what they don’t say Kanye<br>
-   It’s all ok Kanye, we’ll play the game Kanye<br>
+   Bleached asshole t-shirt Kanye, might still fuck Tay Kanye Picasso’s scribbled shapes what they don’t say Kanye It’s all ok Kanye, we’ll play the game Kanye
    I love *Pablo* like Kanye loves Kanye

 tracks: